smfwii/Takticks-Royale/README.md

 # Takticks-Royale
 As promised, I uploaded my ES project to github.
 You should be able to open it in the unity editor.
+I plan to continue working on this myself.
+Here are the current plans:

+-Switch to using the network lobby manager

+-Make a custom GUI for creating and joining matches (the default one is just ugly)

+-Figure out what is causing the syncing issues between the host and the client

+Once these are done, I'll get back to adding new features.
+If you have any ideas, please tell me.